 All in all, you’ll find signs of growth and value strategies in a successful investor’s portfolio.
 To make the two factors work profitably together, those successful investors also add a third: an emphasis on investment quality.

-The goal of an investor, particularly if you follow the Successful Investor approach, is to make an attractive return on your investments over a period of years or decades.
+The goal of an investor, particularly if you follow the Successful Investor approach (or investing practice) is to make an attractive return on your investments over a period of years or decades.
 Failure means making bad investments that leave you with meagre profits or with losses.